Rheumatoid factor (RF)

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 An abnormal result means the test is positive, which means higher levels of rheumatoid factor have been detected in your blood.

-- Most patients with rheumatoid arthritis or Sjogren syndrome have positive RF tests.
+- Most patients with rheumatoid arthritis, and almost all patients with Sjogren syndrome have positive RF tests.

-- Not everyone with higher levels of rheumatoid factor has rheumatoid arthritis or Sjogren syndrome.
+- However, not everyone with higher levels of rheumatoid factor has rheumatoid arthritis or Sjogren syndrome.

 People with the following diseases may also have higher levels of rheumatoid factor: